The International Arbitration Review: Luxembourg

 The principal local institution is the Arbitration Centre of the Luxembourg Chamber of Commerce, which was launched in 1987 and which has built its own institutional system of dispute resolution with specific rules of arbitration.

-The Arbitration Centre operates under the authority of an Arbitration Council (Council), which has five members, including the President of the National Luxembourg Committee of the International Chamber of Commerce (ICC), as President, the Luxembourg member of the Arbitration Court of the CCI, the President of the Bar of Luxembourg, the Director General of the Chamber of Commerce and the President of the Institute of Auditors.
+The Arbitration Centre operates under the authority of an Arbitration Council (Council), which has five members, including the President of the National Luxembourg Committee of the International Chamber of Commerce (ICC), as President, the Luxembourg member of the Arbitration Court of the ICC, the President of the Bar of Luxembourg, the Director General of the Chamber of Commerce and the President of the Institute of Auditors.
 Its role is to organise and monitor the good operation of arbitration procedures before the Arbitration Centre, according to the Arbitration Rules of the Centre.

 Most of the cases submitted to the Arbitration Centre relate to company law, either because they concern the functioning of companies (cooperation and services agreements, commercial contracts (distribution, agency, franchising), construction contracts and shareholder agreements), or because they relate to difficulties arising from a transfer of shares (transfer and post-acquisition problems).
 Arbitration is also used in the insurance sector.